Free stuff at Walt Disney World Outside the Parks

 Catch a Bus: The internal bus transportation service is free to all guests at Walt Disney World.

 Ride the Monorail: It is completely free to ride the monorail around the Magic Kingdom resort loop and the Epcot Loop.
+As a bonus, the Epcot loop gives a fun bird’s eye view of World Celebration.

 Watch a Parade: The Electrical Water Pageant can be seen from the Ticket and Transportation Center.

 Watch Fireworks: Happily Ever After can be viewed from the Ticket and Transportation Center.
+In addition, a good perk is that you’ll beat the traffic to your car after the fireworks.